 A treasure hunt is great fun for all the family and only takes a little bit of planning.
 Pick your trail and hide your treasure, then give clues to the kids to navigate!

-Choose one day a week to read a book, paint or play out –and show your kids what an old-fashioned childhood was really like*.
+Choose one day a week to read a book, paint, or play out –and show your kids what an old-fashioned childhood was really like* (*within reason.)

 Filmmaking is great fun for all the family and will test your imagination – as well as your acting skills!

-Pick a country every week to learn about and discover their cuisine.
+Pick a country every week to learn about and discover its cuisine.
 We promise dinner time will never be dull again as you will never eat the same thing twice!

 Whodunnit weekends are great fun and something you can bring the kids to.
 Sharpen up your sleuthing skills with a weekend of murder mystery!